-If you want to use the Natural File Server (VSAM), perform the following additional steps:
+If you want to use the Natural File Server with VSAM system files, perform the following additional steps:

-1. Define VSAM dataset for file server
+1. Define the VSAM dataset for the file server

 Specify the size and the name of the VSAM RRDS that is to be used as the file server (see also Installing the File Server in Natural File Server for DB2).